biocatiit/musclex/docs/AppSuite/ProjectionTraces/Projection-Traces--How-to-use.md

 ## Step 3 — Add and edit boxes

-Boxes define the rectangular regions whose contents will be projected to 1-D. The **Add Boxes** group on the right panel has three buttons:
+Boxes define the rectangular regions whose contents will be projected to 1-D. After you drag out a box, a detail dialog asks for its name, projection axis, and background-subtraction mode ({numref}`fig-pt-add-box-dialog`).
+The **Add Boxes** group on the right panel has three buttons:

 | Button | Drawing | Use when |
 |---|---|---|